Making people uncomfortable

 Don’t stop praying and talking to God.

-This has problem been the hardest of them.
+This has probably been the hardest of them.
 I love God but I don’t know if I like him very much right now.
 I am trying to maintain the relationship though.
 I know that God will give me strength to get through these hard times.

 Search for the Lord and for his strength; continually seek him.
 1 Chronicles 16:11 NLT